 Why It’s Important: MTTR is one of the key metrics for any security team, especially when it can be tied to specific incident categories for more precise correlations.
 Tracking MTTR over time gives you a clear picture of how adding automation, hiring new employees, or making other changes is impacting your response times at the most basic level.
 Additionally, this data will help you create benchmarks, goals, and alerts for when expectations aren’t being met.

 Why It’s Important: False positives are one of the biggest time-wasters in most SOCs, and so eliminating them should be among any security manager’s top priorities.
-A SOC simply cannot be truly efficient without reducing false positives to well below industry averages.
+A SOC simply cannot be efficient without an incident response platform that reduces false positives.
 Widespread shortages in skilled security analysts and tightening budgets only increase the urgency of this task.

 By tracking the source systems that generate your security alerts and recording which alerts are ultimately determined to be genuine incidents, you can create a picture of system accuracy over time.
 This will give you the ability to see how well you are tuning your systems.
 For example, if your IDS is continually producing false positive alerts, does changing your detection rules result in a noticeable drop, or does the issue lie elsewhere?